Shangri-La: Manufacturing Paradise

 Yunnan moved fastest.

-In 1997, the provincial government announced that the fictional paradise was, in fact, a small Tibetan plateau town called Zhongdian.
+In 1997, the provincial government announced that the fictional paradise title has been won by a small Tibetan plateau town called Zhongdian (中甸).

 Shangri-La: A Name That Built an Industry